-- Define hourly rates in Teams section so Clockify can calculate how much each employee costs you (based on the hourly rate you defined).
+- Define billable rates in Teams section so Clockify can calculate how much each employee costs you (based on the billable rate you defined).
 Once you see how much each person costs, you can compare the cost to how much value you get and see if you can use their skills better on a different project.

 - Once a project is about to end, you can evaluate how much time you’ve spent in project status, multiply the time by each employee cost, and compare the number to how much profit you actually made (if Budget and estimates is enabled).